milykao/Clone-demo/README.md

 `Perfection isn't required... only progress.
 You can do this!` `Hello, Everyone!
 Glad to be on this journey with you.` This is Mily.
 It is very nice meeting you all!
+I am excited to learn web development and design.